 With that said, there is still the danger that INTPs may devalue their partners if they have not been careful to take the steps I mentioned earlier.
 If devaluation occurs, INTPs may fail to fully commit to the relationship, even if graced with sufficient freedom.
 What is unfortunate for INTPs’ partners is they may have little awareness that this is happening.
 They may have difficulty discerning the INTP’s true thoughts about the relationship.
 The INTP may be adapting outwardly, while inwardly distancing himself from his partner.
 This points to the importance of instituting a policy of complete openness and honesty from the relationship’s inception.
 When openness and honesty are set as the highest priorities, as opposed to things like always preserving harmony or trying to make the other person feel good, then the relationship has a much better chance of growing and flourishing.

 Feeling types (especially FJs) partnering with INTPs may struggle with INTPs’ relative dearth of emotional expressiveness.
 This is especially true in emotionally-charged situations when the INTP’s words and expressions seem mechanical and lifeless.
 While this can seem odd or unsettling to their partner, it is understandable when one considers the inferior position of the INTP’s Fe.
 The fact is there are times when INTPs have difficulty shifting out of T or N mode in order to express themselves via their Fe.
-INTPs also tend to feel more comfortable expressing themselves through action rather than words, since their Sensing function (which can be broadly conceived as representing physical action) comes prior to Fe in their functional stack.
+INTPs also tend to feel more comfortable expressing themselves through action rather than words, since their Sensing function (which can be broadly conceived as representing physical action) comes prior to Fe in their function stack.

 As mentioned earlier, INTPs often prefer a rather simple or bohemian lifestyle.
-Since they don’t have Extraverted Sensing (Se) in their functional stack, they are generally less concerned with aesthetics or material comforts than other types might be.
+Since they don’t have Extraverted Sensing (Se) in their function stack, they are generally less concerned with aesthetics or material comforts than other types might be.
 While INTPs might like the idea of making a good income, it is less important to them than following their interests.
 For those partnering with an INTP, this can translate to a financial rollercoaster ride.
 Those looking for a partner to provide financial stability and security may wish to pair with another personality type.
 This is not to say that INTPs don’t have the potential to make a consistently solid income, but only that it is far from a guarantee.

 Our last topic of interest is that of children.
 Most INTPs aren’t naturally “kid people.”
 They are inwardly serious and focused on investigative interests.
 My guess is that most INTPs (especially INTP males) who end up with children do so largely out acquiescence to their spouse rather than from their own genuine desire.
 As parents, INTPs are generally good at modeling patience, temperance, and self-discipline.
 They tend to be more permissive than authoritarian, being intentional about not compromising the child’s freedom, uniqueness, or expressiveness.
 In other words, they treat their children like they want to be treated.